top of page

 • Learning how to identify and respond to potential audit issues

-• Understanding best practices for audit planning and documentation
+• Understanding best practices for auditing planning and documentation

 • Interactive and engaging learning environment with opportunities for Q&A and discussion